 A brand-new option available for PASS participants will be an add-on package to complete Wilderness First Aid training while at Philmont.
 This will be taught on-site by one of our certified staff members and will qualify for your crew's Wilderness First Aid requirement for your Philmont Trek.
 Space is limited due to class size restrictions (COVID protocols) and will be filled on a first come, first served basis.
 The course is 16 hours long and will require two additional nights at Philmont.
-Cost for the add-on package will be \$125 and covers training materials, meals, and lodging.
-The course will be taught October 6-11, 2023.
+Cost for the addon package will be \$125 and covers training materials, meals, and lodging.